fedepaol/hugoblog/content/posts/a-concurrency-experiment.md

 }
 ```

-I wrote the code in the first way it came to my mind, thinking that I could leverage the profiling tools provided by Go in order to see how to optimize it.
+This code is definitely not optimized, we could leverage the profiling tools provided by Go in order to see how to optimize it.

+### Fallacies

+The alignement assumes that the concurrent calls will take (almost) the same amount of time and that they will eventually end.
+A non terminating goroutine would result in blocking the entire flow.
+A smarter implementation should take timeouts into account.